Maniam Pachaiappan: Selangor

 Born in Selangor, Maniam started his career at Selangor, playing with the youth team in 1987.

 In 1991, Maniam was the only key member of the squad, and helped his team to win Malaysia FA Cup, after beating Perak in the final by 1–0.

 Coach career

 Selangor

 After guiding Selangor to win the 2006 Youth Cup and 2008 President Cup, Maniam, has been the assistant coach for the Selangor Super League squad for seven seasons from 2009 to 2015.

 During the period, Maniam had twice been appointed a caretaker coach while two former coaches, K. Devan and Irfan Bakti Abu Salim resigned in mid-2011 and 2013.

-AirAsia FC
+AirAsia (now known as Petaling Jaya Rangers)

-On 30 March 2016, Maniam became the coach of AirAsia FC, replacing Mohd Nidzam Jamil for the Malaysia FAM Cup club.
+On 30 March 2016, Maniam became the coach of AirAsia, replacing Mohd Nidzam Jamil for the Malaysia FAM Cup club.

 Return to Selangor

 On 26 December 2016, Maniam returned to Selangor and been appointed as a new coach after signing a one-year contract with the club.